lsst/idf_deploy/runbook/filestore.md

 # Filestore

+Runbook sections on how to work with GCP Filestore.

 ## Editing Filestore Instance

 Once deployed a GCP Filestore instance [cannot change tier](https://cloud.google.com/filestore/docs/service-tiers#selecting_a_tier).
 A new Filestore instance with the new tier setting must be deployed and data migrated.